gargsahil93/TheOne/README.md

 # TheOne
 use this to start a new test, contains basic structure

-# To get started
+# npm init
-1- npm i
+npm i

-2- webpack --watch
+#dev build
+npm run start